Chart Color Schemes

 The level of residential development activity in Stockton - Fullerton Cove was found to be higher than 90% of real estate markets across the country

-Stockton - Fullerton Cove has recorded approximately 51 residential properties granted approval each year.
-Over the past five financial years, from FY21 to FY25, around 255 homes were approved, with an additional 10 approved so far in FY26.
-On average, over these five years, about 4.5 new residents arrived per dwelling constructed annually.
+Stockton-Fullerton Cove has recorded approximately 51 residential properties granted approval each year.
+Over the past five financial years, from FY21 to FY25, a total of 255 homes have been approved, with an additional 11 approved so far in FY26.
+On average, over these five years, around 4.5 new residents per year arrived per dwelling constructed.

-Compared to the rest of NSW, Stockton - Fullerton Cove has similar development levels per person, maintaining market equilibrium consistent with surrounding areas.
-The new development consists of 83.0% detached dwellings and 17.0% medium and high-density housing, preserving the area's low density nature while still attracting space-seeking buyers.
-With around 263 people per dwelling approval, Stockton - Fullerton Cove shows a developing market.
-Looking ahead to 2041, based on the latest AreaSearch quarterly estimate, the area is expected to grow by approximately 5,136 residents.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.
+In comparison with the rest of NSW, Stockton-Fullerton Cove maintains similar construction rates per person, which helps maintain market balance consistent with the broader area.
+The new building activity shows 83.0% standalone homes and 17.0% townhouses or apartments, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+With around 263 people per dwelling approval, Stockton-Fullerton Cove indicates a developing market.
+Population forecasts suggest that Stockton-Fullerton Cove will gain approximately 5,070 residents by 2041, based on the latest AreaSearch quarterly estimate.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth in the area.

 Frequently Asked Questions - Development